Killing of André Borchardt: Aftermath

+Six months after the killing, a Bavarian man was sued for insult by the officer who fired the fatal shots, after the latter read the comment section under an online Vice magazine article and found that the man referred to the officer as an "asocial jerk" ("asozialer Penner").
+In May 2015, Munich's public prosecutor's office imposed a €1,200 fine.

 Cannabis legalisation groups protested the killing as an example of excessive force while enforcing strict anti-marijuana laws.
 Memorial marches were held on the fifth and tenth anniversary of Borchardt's death.